AnDreJOO2/CurrencyChanger/README.md

 ![ Alt text](CurrencyApp.gif)

-Project was made in learning purposes.
+Project was made for learning purposes.

 Use freely.